Notice

 Requirements

-The primary (local) and secondary (remote) Ceph clusters version should be Pacific or later.
+The primary (local) and secondary (remote) Ceph cluster versions should be Pacific or later.

 Creating Users